withakay/pylint-deprecated-decorator/README.md

 # pylint-deprecated-decorator
-A pylint checker to detect and warn @deprecated decorators on classes and functions
+A pylint checker to detect and @deprecated decorators on classes and functions.

-A pylint checker to detect and warn when classes and functions are being called that are decorated with @deprecated.
-Intended to be used in conjection with a library like https://pypi.org/project/deprecation/.
+Warns when classes and functions are being called that are decorated with @deprecated.
+Intended to be used in conjunction with a library like https://pypi.org/project/deprecation/.

-Given some code like
+Given some python code like
 ```
 from deprecation import deprecated